wordtreefoundation/books/pseudo_biblical/Chapter 37th - 1782.md

 7th.
 And the rulers appointed captains of tens, and captains of hundreds and captains of thousands, and cried to your tents, O !
 Columbia.

 8th.
-Now when there came to Albion and the king thereof, he waxed exceeding wrath, and sent forth a mighty host of horsement and footmen, fifty and two thousand fighting men sent he forth, all men of valour.
+Now when there came to Albion and the king thereof, he waxed exceeding wrath, and sent forth a mighty host of horsemen and footmen, fifty and two thousand fighting men sent he forth, all men of valour.

 9th.
 But in their captains there was no faith, for they delivered the young men into the hands of the enemy to be led captives.